 The Flood’s waters had receded, the Ark had already rested on dry land, the raven had not return and the dove had brought him a leaf of olive tree.
 Vegetation on Earth had already bloomed.
 Yet Noah and his family did not exit the Ark!

-Twenty-seven days had passed after the Ark landed, and Noah remained secluded in the Ark.
+Twenty-seven days had passed after the Ark landed, but Noah and his family remained in the Ark.
 Why?
-A famous rabbi said in a wonder: “Were I Noah, would have exited the Ark immediately!”
+A famous rabbi wondered, “were I Noah, wouldn’t I exited the Ark immediately?”
 (Midrash)

 Typically for Noah, he does not speak out his heart.
 In fact, he never speaks.
-G-d talks to him, but he does not speak back to G-d, nor does he deliver any oral message to his generation.
-By this he is unique among the prophets of the Bible.
+He is not a great orator, as Enosh his mentor was.
+Even when G-d talks to him, he does not speak to G-d, nor does Yet, let’s not make a mistake here.
+By his silence, he delivers one of the greatest message in the Bible.

 1: He waited for an explicit order to exit

-Indeed, ELoKiM read his heart and told him:
+Indeed, ELoKiM read his mind and told him explicitly:

-He would not live outside the Ark, under the harsh Attribute of JUSTICE, ELKM!
+In other words, he was adamant that he would not exit the Ark to live again under the harsh Attribute of JUSTICE, ELKM!

 2: He wouldn’t leave YHVH’s protection